"En français à Québec!"

-Yes, members of the staff will be at the airport to welcome you from 8 a.m. till 6 p.m.
+Yes, members of the staff will be at the airport to welcome you from 9 a.m. till 8 p.m (to be confirmed in June).
 A shuttle service will take you to the Laval University campus for a fee of 10$.
 The Quebec city airport is quite small so it will be easy for you to recognize the members of our staff, who will be wearing a T-shirt with the logo of the College.

 No, the cost is $ 10 CAD payable at the airport when you arrive.

-For the students travelling by train, by bus or by car, go directly to the Laval University campus.
+The students travelling by train, by bus or by car will have to go directly to the Laval University campus.